copyright from:

 distinguish different types of actions and handle them in one reducer.

-In part, it means that you don’t have to create a new interface
+In part, it means that you don’t have to create a new interface for every action.

 That said, it would be more satisfying to be able to use reflection to